red5pro/streaming-html5/src/page/test/subscribeCall/README.md

-# Publish Server Call (WebRTC-only)
+# Subscriber Server Call (WebRTC-only)
 This example demonstrates using the `callServer` API to invoke a method on the Application Adapter of the target app.
 The `callServer` method returns a `Promise`-like object that can additional deliver return data from the server.

-**Please refer to the [Basic Publisher Documentation](../publish/README.md) to learn more about the basic setup.**
+**Please refer to the [Basic Subscriber Documentation](../subscriber/README.md) to learn more about the basic setup.**

 ### Example Code
 - **[index.html](index.html)**
 - **[index.js](index.js)**

-> These examples use the WebRTC-based Publisher implementation from the Red5 Pro HTML SDK.
+> These examples use the WebRTC-based Subscriber implementation from the Red5 Pro HTML SDK.

 _To learn more about the Application Adapter and creating a custom webapp, please refer to [Creating Your First Red5 Pro Server Application](https://www.red5pro.com/docs/server/red5prolive.html)._

 # Running the Example

-The example is a basic publisher example with the addition of the ability to cal the `getLiveStreams` request on the server.
+The example is a basic subscriber example with the addition of the ability to cal the `getLiveStreams` request on the server.
 This request returns a list of all the current streams available on the server.

 Initialially this request was only accessible through an HTTP/S request on the server.
 With the introduction of the `callServer` API, you can now invoke methods on the target Application Adapter and receive information back on the return.